Tirana International Airport Nënë Tereza

-The airport serves as the hub for Wizz Air and the country's flag carrier Air Albania.
-It is the largest airport in Albania and is one of the busiest Balkan airports after reaching 10 million passengers in 2024.
+It is currently the only airport in Albania with scheduled commercial passenger flights, while Kukës and Vlora International Airports are inactive as of April 2026.
+It is one of the busiest Balkan airports after reaching 10 million passengers in 2024, compared to around 3.3 million in 2019.
 On 9 December 2024, the airport celebrated a major milestone by surpassing 10 million passengers.

 History

 Early development

-The airport was constructed from 1955 to 1957.
-Tirana had commercial airline services before.
-Domestic aviation started in 1926 when German airline Adria-Aero-Lloyd obtained a monopoly for domestic air routes in the country and began servicing Tirana, Shkodër, Korçë and Vlorë.
-These operations proved unprofitable, and the airline sold its rights to Italian company Ala Littoria which opened regular routes in 1935 between Tirana to Shkodër, Kukës, Peshkopia, Kuçova, Vlorë, and Gjirokastër.
-In 1938, the Yugoslav carrier Aeroput introduced regular commercial flights linking Tirana with Belgrade, Serbia, with a landing in Dubrovnik, Croatia.
+The present airport infrastructure at Rinas was constructed between 1955 and 1957.
+However, Tirana had been served by commercial aviation several decades earlier.
+Domestic air transport in Albania began in 1926, when the German airline Adria Aero Lloyd was granted a monopoly over internal air routes and commenced services linking Tirana with Shkodër, Korçë, and Vlorë.
+These operations proved financially unsustainable, and the airline subsequently transferred its rights to the Italian carrier Ala Littoria, which from 1935 operated regular domestic routes connecting Tirana with Shkodër, Kukës, Peshkopia, Kuçova, Vlorë, and Gjirokastër.
+In 1938, the Yugoslav airline Aeroput introduced scheduled international services linking Tirana with Belgrade, with an intermediate stop in Dubrovnik, thereby integrating Albania into the regional Balkan air network on a limited scale.

-After the Second World War and installation of an isolationist communist regime in Albania, air transportation was rare.
-From 1944 to 1948, there was a service to Belgrade, but after the break of relations with Yugoslavia, until 1953, there was only a twice-a-month connection to Budapest operated by Soviet-Hungarian company Maszovlet.
-From 1953 to 1955, there was no air service, until February 1955 when a route to Moscow was inaugurated, followed thereafter to other Eastern-European capitals.
-In the 1970s, Tirana was one of the first European cities to be served by China's CAAC Airlines, with a weekly flight to Beijing via Bucharest and Tehran.
-In the late 1980s, there were six airlines flying to Tirana, with a total of nine round-trips per week.
+Following the Second World War and the establishment of an isolationist communist regime, international air transport to and from Albania became highly restricted.
+Between 1944 and 1948, limited services operated between Tirana and Belgrade, but after the rupture of relations with Yugoslavia, Albania's only scheduled international connection until 1953 consisted of infrequent flights to Budapest operated by the Soviet–Hungarian airline Maszovlet.
+From 1953 to early 1955, no regular civil air services operated.
+In February 1955, flights to Moscow were inaugurated, followed by connections to other Eastern European capitals, reflecting Albania's alignment within the socialist bloc.
+During the 1970s, Tirana was served by China's CAAC Airlines through a weekly long-haul service to Beijing via Bucharest and Tehran.
+By the late 1980s, a total of six airlines operated scheduled services to Tirana, offering approximately nine international round-trip flights per week.